PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 The load buffer store the effective address to load from and the destination ROB entry.
 It shares the functionality of a reservation station.

 1. When Load instruction is issued, the immediate part is put into `A` field.
 2. For load step 1, when `Vj` is ready the addition between `Vj` and `A` is performed and the result is again stored in `A`.
-This step can only execute when there are no stores earlier in the Load/Store buffer queue.
+This step can only execute when there are no stores earlier in the Load/Store buffer queue (not necessary?).
 3. For load step 2, when load step 1 is done and all stores earlier in the ROB have differnet address.

 ### 12 Arbiter